vadash/Path-of-Exile-modding-tool/README.md

 ### remove some effects (epk)

 This will remove even more effects from skills.
-Bosses and league effects should be untouched
+Bosses and league effects will not be touched

 <img src="https://i.imgur.com/eHaLLs3.png" width="600"/>